cs106l/cs106l-assignments/assign4/README.md

 ./main
 ```

 If you pass all tests, you are ready to submit!
-Before you submit the assignment, please fill out this [short feedback form](https://forms.gle/GpYLMocRHsgCfL6k8). **Completion of the form is required to receive credit for the assignment.** After filling out the form, please upload the files to Paperless under the correct assignment heading.
+Before you submit the assignment, please fill out this [short feedback form](https://forms.gle/TkYjcRTbRzQAGGoZ9). **Completion of the form is required to receive credit for the assignment.** After filling out the form, please upload the files to Paperless under the correct assignment heading.

 Your deliverable should be:

-* `class.h`
-* `class.cpp`
-* `sandbox.cpp`
-* `short_answer.txt`
+* `spellcheck.h`

 You may resubmit as many times as you'd like before the deadline.